-Your doctor can help you manage long Covid by…
+Things your doctor can do to help you manage long COVID

-– referring you to see a specialist for more investigations, for example for more tests to diagnose POTS or for more tests to rule out other causes of loss of smell.
+- refer you for specialist investigations – for example, for more tests to diagnose PoTS or for more tests to rule out other causes of loss of smell

-There are things you can do yourself to manage long Covid
+4 things you can do yourself to manage long COVID

 If fatigue is a problem, make sure you rest regularly and plan your day so you can avoid getting overtired.
 If you can, ask other people for help, prioritise what’s important to you, and do your most important jobs when you have the most energy.
 Try to have a regular routine each day, and keep stress and anxiety as low as you can.

-If your sense of smell still hasn't come back after 2 weeks it's recommended you start smell training.
+If your sense of smell hasn't come back after 2 weeks, it's recommended that you start smell training.
 You can find out more about this here.

 If you've been diagnosed with PoTS, things that can help include drinking plenty of fluids, avoiding caffeine and alcohol and getting up slowly when you’ve been lying down.
 Read more about managing PoTS.